 Note: This article assumes that you are fully aware of all the off-mains solutions available to you and that you have chosen a septic tank to be the most suitable.
 If you are unsure about any of this, we recommend first taking a look at our guide to off-mains drainage article.

-When it comes to installing a septic tank going down the DIY route is a popular choice, due in no small part to the potential cost savings.
-Hiring a specialist contractor will likely cost you somewhere between £150 - £250 per day (sometimes more depending on the location and conditions of the site), and it can take up to a week of work to install some of the larger systems.
+When it comes to installing a septic tank, going down the DIY route is a popular choice due in no small part to the potential cost savings.
+Hiring a specialist contractor will likely cost you somewhere between £150 and £250 per day (sometimes more, depending on the location and conditions of the site), and it can take up to a week of work to install some of the larger systems.
 However, unless you have a mini excavator to hand, and have at least some plumbing skills and experience, we would highly recommend factoring this cost into your plans.

 If incorrectly installed, an off-mains sewage system can leave you in a nasty mess; both physically and legally.
 Hiring a professional contractor to do the installation for you is the best way to give peace of mind that your system is suitable for your needs, reliable and legally compliant.
 Wrong installation is often the cause for the majority of septic tank drainage issues.

 However, if you have the skills and experience to install one yourself, the following guide will take you through various steps and stages involved in planning and preparing for your installation.

 Note: This guide is intended as a recommendation of points to consider when planning to install a septic tank system.
 It is not intended to be taken as legal advice, nor does it cover all aspects of installation for all types of septic tanks.
 Professional advice should always be sought to better understand the legalities of installing your system, and manufacturers recommendations and guidance should always be taken over those mentioned in this article, should they conflict in any way.

 Stages of installing a septic tank